newdexterity/Sensorized-Objects/CAD/README.md

 [![syringe5sec](https://user-images.githubusercontent.com/54158341/74500838-131d8800-4f4d-11ea-88c0-5d738e4734c0.PNG)](https://www.youtube.com/watch?v=B0mpWGTTy3A&feature=youtu.be "syringe5sec")

 #### Mould Assembly and Preparation
+Assembly of the moulds can be seen be low with exploded views of the mould and assembly videos.

 Cube and radially split cylinder moulds will require aluminum tape to the mould seams to prevent potential leaking.

+Components required for moulds:
+* For object halves with internal threads
+    - 1 x M8 screw of 20mm length
+* For object halves without threads
+    - 1x M8 screw of 35mm length
+    - 1 x M8 nut

 ##### Cube Mould